industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Flow Creator**

-The metadata from the data in the Cloud Connector must be adapted to avoid a collision with existing data.
+Adapt the metadata from the data in the Cloud Connector to avoid a collision with existing data.
 Also the data will be send back to the Cloud Connector to send them to the MindSphere

 - Import the Flows from the JSON-File [FlowCreator_Central](FlowCreator_Central.json) as described above.